HistoricSiteMarkers

 Marker Inscription

 Luray Caverns has been designated a Registered Natural Landmark This site possesses exceptional value as an illustration of the nation's natural heritage and contributes to a better understanding of man's environment.
-1974 National Park Service, US DOI
+1974 National Park Service, US DOI… transcription continues on the marker

 The Story